 You can show your little man kids haircuts boys love today, telling how cool he will look.
-And if you have a little princess, you can choose her next look together: there are lots of fantastic kids haircuts girls look great with, as well as girls hairstyles with cute colorful clips that your little lady will love.
+And if you have a little princess, you can choose her next look together.
+There are lots of fantastic kids haircuts girls look great with, as well as girls hairstyles with cute colorful clips that your little lady will love.

 Also, to make sure your kid won’t be scared of blowdryer’s noise, do some rehearsal so that they know what to expect.